Russia: Putin calls for new nuclear deterrence doctrine – DW – 09/25/2024

 "All these issues have been agreed with the Belarusian side, with the President of Belarus.
 Including if the enemy, using conventional weapons, creates a critical threat to our sovereignty,” Putin said-

-"We will consider such a possibility once we receive reliable information about a massive launch of air and space attack weapons and their crossing our state border," Putin said in his comments on Wednesday.
+"We will consider such a possibility once we receive reliable information about a massive launch of air and space attack weapons and their crossing our state border," Putin said in his comments on Wednesday, adding that he was referring to "aeroplanes of strategic and tactical aviation, cruise missiles, drones, hypersonic and other aircraft."

 What else did Putin say?